DevExpress/devextreme-documentation/concepts/60 Themes and Styles/30 Icons/60 SVG Icons.md

             icon: myIcon
         });

-[important]The SVG format allows to run executable code that might be malicious.
+[important]The SVG format can contain executable code that might be malicious.
 We strongly recommend that you use SVG icons only from trusted sources.